-For 11 of the last 12 years, CFS’ Safe Haven program has relied on federal OVW grants to provide about 80% of the total funding for the program.
+For 11 of the last 12 years, CFS’ Safe Haven program has relied on federal grants from the Department of Justice's Office on Violence against Women (OVW) to provide about 80% of the total funding for the program.
 From 2003 – 2014, the OVW awarded 25 three-year grants annually to Safe Haven programs across the country.
 Another program, the Justice for Families grant program, also awarded 25 grants nationwide.
 During the last funding cycle (2014), the Safe Haven grant program was merged with the Justice for Families grant program, reducing the number of total yearly grants available for both programs from 50 to 25 nationwide.
 For these reasons, this year’s grant process was particularly competitive.
 CFS’ Safe Haven program was competing with 129 other Safe Haven and non-Safe Haven programs for just 25 nationwide grants.
-We submitted a strong application, but ultimately were unsuccessful and did not receive funding for FY16.
+We submitted a strong application, but ultimately were unsuccessful and did not receive funding for FY 2016-17.

 It is not unusual for OVW to take a one-year break from funding existing programs in order to fund new programs.
-We have been in communication with OVW and intend to re-apply in January 2017.
-If received, FY17 funding would begin October 1, 2017.
+We have been in communication with OVW and reapplied for funding in January 2017.
+We feel very confident about our application.
+CFS will be notified in September 2017 of their decision.
+If received, FY 2017-18 funding would begin October 1, 2017.

-Since learning of our loss of federal funding, we have secured some stop-gap funding from local courts in Antrim, Benzie, Grand Traverse, Leelanau, Kalkaska, and Manistee Counties to help keep our program open and financially affordable to the families we serve until we can secure new grants and additional funding.
-We have also received donations from numerous individual donors and law firms, along with funding from 100 Women Who Care – Grand Traverse and Leelanau County, Forest Area Federal Credit Union, 4Front Credit Union, Team One Credit Union, and other community partners and businesses throughout northern Michigan.
-We continue to apply for other grants and to reach out to more individuals, local community groups, and businesses/law firms for financial support.
+Since learning of our loss of federal funding, we have secured some stop-gap funding from local courts in Antrim, Benzie, Grand Traverse, Leelanau, Kalkaska, and Manistee Counties to help keep our program open and affordable to the families we serve.
+We have also received donations from numerous individuals, law firms, local businesses, organizations, and other community partners throughout northern Michigan (complete list below).
+We continue to apply for grants and reach out to others for financial support.

-Despite the loss of federal funding, the need for Safe Haven services has not diminished and the ability of families to pay for the services has not increased.
-We continue to receive an average of 5-15 new referrals every month.
-We have been forced to begin charging fees for services to clients.
-Assistance from many of the courts that refer to our program helps to subsidize some of the cost to clients, but we also serve clients who are not eligible for financial assistance from the courts and others who struggle or are unable to pay their remaining cost of services after subsidization by the courts.
-In addition, the fees we charge for services to do not cover all of the expenses to run the program: rent, security, program supervisor costs, office expenses for staff scheduling visits and exchanges, and communicating by phone with parents, among other expenses.
+Despite the loss of federal funding, the need for Safe Haven services has not diminished.
+We continue to receive 5-15 new referrals each month.
+To keep the program viable, we have been forced to begin charging user fees to our clients.
+Assistance from our local courts has helped to subsidize some of the cost to our clients, but we serve many families who are not eligible for financial assistance from the courts and many who struggle to pay the remaining costs.
+In addition, the fees charged do not cover the full cost of providing Safe Haven services.

 Here is a powerful story about the impact Safe Haven can have on a family: